 The oldest rocks exposed on the Sunshine Coast reveal origins dating back to the active growth of the eastern side of the Australian continent, from about 375 to 210 million years ago.

-The above text is quoted from Warwick Willmott’s Rocks and Landscapes of the Sunshine Coast.
 This guide details the geological history and rocks of the Sunshine Coast and Gympie districts and their influence on landscapes and human activities.
 A major section in this publication describes where you can see typical rock formations and landscapes, and includes many maps, photographs and diagrams.
 It is an excellent publication in a concise format, and can be ordered from the Geological Society of Australia – Queensland Division; their publication catalogue and order form is here.
 You will find further details and a link to geology books in the ‘Recommended Reading’ section below.